MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 #define Z_MAX_POS xxx
 ```

-**Mesh size and density** – These define the default boundaries of the UBL mesh - the region of the bed the probe can reach - and the mesh density.
+**Mesh size and density** – These define the default boundaries of the UBL mesh - the region of the bed the nozzle(s) can reach, and therefore needs to be compensated - and the mesh density.
 These settings can be found in `Configuration.h`.

 Ideally the mesh bounds will match your printable area perfectly.
 In practice it’s a good idea to pull these in a bit with `MESH_INSET` if the printable area goes right up to the edge of the bed.
 This helps keep the probe from missing the bed.